MaSe69/dssb/md/20_Python/pandas_30_slice_merge.md

 ### Concatenate Dataframes

-You can concatenate dataframes column-wise similiarly to row-wise.
+You can concatenate dataframes column-wise similarly to row-wise.

 As a prerequesite, the rows should reasonably match.
 If the rows do not match, the second dataframe as appended 'below' the first one, filling many cells with NaN.
 Usually, this is not what you want.

-In many cases, however, the rows do match, e.g. when getting more data on a fixed dateime format and the datetime is in the index.
+In many cases, however, the rows do match, e.g. when getting more data on a fixed datetime format and the datetime is in the index.

 >
     df = pd.concat([df1, df2], axis=1)